j4321/juliette.monsel/docs/_sources/Research.rst.txt

 We study transport in mesoscopic conductors connected to two terminal or more with a scattering approach.
 We are particularly interested in properties of the current fluctuations in nonequilibrium situations where the average current is zero (for spin, charge, heat, ...).

-- *Charge, spin, and heat shot noises in the absence of average currents: Conditions on bounds at zero and finite frequencies* -- `arXiv:2210.06051 <https://arxiv.org/abs/2210.06051>`_
+- *Charge, spin, and heat shot noises in the absence of average currents: Conditions on bounds at zero and finite frequencies* -- `Phys.
+Rev. B 107, 075409 <https://journals.aps.org/prb/abstract/10.1103/PhysRevB.107.075409>`_

 .. rubric::  Driven quantum dots